VandaDias/GetCleanData_Assignment/README.md

 - UCI HAR Dataset, folder containing the data inputs from the HAR database

 - run_analysis.R, r script with the procedure to work and clean the data set:
  1. Merges the training and the test sets to create one data set.
  2. Extracts only the measurements on the mean and standard deviation for each measurement.
  3. Uses descriptive activity names to name the activities in the data set
  4. Appropriately labels the data set with descriptive variable names.
  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 - CodeBook.md, text describing the variables, the data, and any transformations or work performed to clean up the data set

-The dataset input folder includes the following files:
+The UCI HAR dataset folder includes the following files:

 - 'README.txt'